tecla5/easy-graphql-auth/Readme.md

-# Auth0 integration libs for GraphQL clients and servers
+# Auth integration libs for GraphQL clients and servers

-Makes it quick and easy to setup GraphQL servers such as [GraphCool](https://www.graph.cool) with [Auth0](https://auth0.com/) and GraphQL clients, such as:
+Makes it quick and easy to setup GraphQL servers with [Auth0](https://auth0.com/) (and other Auth providers) for GraphQL clients, such as:

 - [apollo](https://github.com/apollographql)
 - [lokka](https://github.com/kadirahq/lokka)

+Designed specifically for [GraphCool](https://www.graph.cool) (SaaS) server but well suited for any other GraphQL server.

 See the docs for each of the modules included for more details including installation and usage.
 Enjoy!!

-These libs can be used in combination with the recently updated tutorial project [micro-stripe-example](https://github.com/tecla5/micro-stripe-example) for payments.

-Coming soon: *Stripe subscription payments integration* (separate project)

 ## Modules included